fazlan-nazeem/dhi-search-mcp/README.md

 is kubectl available in the DHI catalog? is there a helm chart for Grafana? what are the tags for the postgres versions available in the DHI catalog?
+Is there a FIPS compliant image for prometheus
 ```